reazon7/vsm-captcha/README.md

 ## Very Simple Math Captcha for Laravel

-This package is intended for devs that does not want their user to be confused looking at some obscure image of captcha but still want to have a captcha for whatever reason.
+This package is intended for devs that does not want their user to be confused looking at some obscure captcha image but still want to have a captcha for whatever reason.
 And ofcourse it's not as secure as an obscure one.

 ## Installation